Please get in touch if you have any questions about the below:

 There is seating available in some of the rooms, should you need to sit down and rest.

-Assistance and Guide dogs are welcome throughout at Handel & Hendrix in London.
+Assistance and Guide dogs are welcome throughout at Handel Hendrix House.
 If possible, please ensure that your dog is wearing an appropriate tabard or harness.

-If you are planning to visit the Wallace Collection with an assistance animal other than an assistance dog, please get in touch to discuss your visit in advance.
+If you are planning to visit Handel Hendrix House with an assistance animal other than an assistance dog, please get in touch to discuss your visit in advance.

 Much of our collection is on open display so for safety reasons, we are only able to welcome trained assistance animals.
 No other animals are permitted in the museum.